If you have a cat, or are looking for a kitten, then you need to know about Feline Coronavirus, its symptoms, causes and how to minimise your risks

 In a multi-cat household things are a bit more tricky.
 If one of your cats has tested positive for Feline Coronavirus, then your other cats will probably have it too, or will catch it if they don't already have it.
 Whether your other cat has it or not, the method for dealing with the situation is the same:

-Separate your cats.
+Separate your cats if you can.
 If you do not separate them they will infect each other and then continue to re-infect each other every time one of them clears it.
-This not only stops them from clearing the virus, but also increases the risk of the virus mutating into FIP.
+This not only makes it harder for them them to clear the virus, but also increases the risk of the virus mutating into FIP.
+Even cats kept in small groups may eventually clear the virus spontaneously, but separating them will make it much easier.

 Follow immaculate litter tray hygiene regimes (see below)